mgabriel01/meta_features/README.md

       At the end, the 3 variables, should have the same length (in the example, it's 18)

-The design file(s), from the variable `all_design` in the script, should be like this (field separator : tabulations) :
+The design file(s), from the variable `all_design` in the script, should be like this (field separator : tabulation) :

             /media/marcgabriel/homeborn/dominika_hxrn1_cyto_chroma_tot_bigwig_files/chr_2_1_1_plus_strand_normalization_RPM.bw	clone_2_1	1
             /media/marcgabriel/homeborn/dominika_hxrn1_cyto_chroma_tot_bigwig_files/chr_2_1_2_plus_strand_normalization_RPM.bw	clone_2_1	1